 Nordic Forest Research (SNS) is a cooperating body financed with Nordic funds under the auspices of the Nordic Council of Ministers.
 The overall purpose of SNS is to promote research that highlights the diverse functions of the forests in sustainable forestry, as well as to advise the Nordic Council of Ministers on questions concerning forests and forest research.
 Through foresighted activities in research co-operation, communication of knowledge, etc., SNS aims to contribute to the socially, economically and ecologically responsible management and utilisation of forests and wood resources in the Nordic region.
 The areas of responsibility of SNS encompass forestry, forests and other wooded areas, the utilisation of wood and other forest products, as well as the non-commercial values of forests.

-The SNS chairmanship has moved to Sweden, and the new chairman is Jan Svensson, Formas.
+The SNS chairmanship is hosted by Sweden from 2014 until the end of 2017.
+The chairman is Jan Svensson, Formas.
 The secretaries are Jonas Rönnberg and Inga Bödeker, who can be contacted by post on the address:

 c/o Jonas Rönnberg and Inga Bödeker

 In 2012, SNS was succesfully evaluated in an external evaluation, conducted by Indufor.
 The report and presentation can be downloaded here:

 In 2012, SNS celebrated its 40th anniversary.
 Find out more about our activities under the theme “New challenges for sustainable forestry“.